jordansissel/sysadvent/2011/08/article.md

 ## Conclusion

-As stated, please take my concerns detailed above with a grain of salt.
+As stated, please take my opionated concerns detailed above for what they are - they are not facts.
 I'm not writing off systemd as a failure by any stretch.

 Systemd itself has some fairly nice features for running services.
 Pretty much anything you'd want to configure for a service is available: cgroups, user, oom tuning, output logging, cpu and I/O tuning, etc. The command line tools and documentation are also pretty good.
 It's the default on all Fedora 15 and newer releases, and you can get it on many other Linux distributions, so go on and play with it!

 ## Further Reading